OriginCodeAcademy/Cohort8/Projects/Week-01/README.md

 * [ ] [Git command line utility](https://www.git-scm.com) - You will use this in command prompt to communicate with GitHub.
 * [ ] [NodeJS (LTS)](https://www.nodejs.org/) NodeJS is the swiss army knife of the development world.

+#### Sublime Plugin Recommends

+1. packagecontrol.io

+2. HTML/CSS/JS Prettify

+3. Emmett

+4. Popular Themes - Material, Brogrammer

+To install themes, just use package control.
+So the process would be:

+* ctrl + shift + p or cmd + shift + p
+* Look for Package Control: Install Package
+* Search for the theme and hit enter
+* Set the theme in Preferences -> Settings – User by editing the json property called theme

 #### Make sure you are invited to:
 * [ ] Our Slack team